nmeri17/suphle-docs/src/docs/v1/routing/index.md

 If you don't have the luxury of developing at your pace, you will greatly benefit from design first tools like API blueprint.
 It's important to not work under pressure of delivering endpoints to kick off API consumption.
 Aside from this, APIs should be rapidly prototyped.
 And the first step in doing so would be setting up the routes and returning dummy responses.
 That's the bare minimum promise of what is to come

 If you don't care much about using an API design tool, it is assumed you have an alternative or intuitive means of arriving at a decent design your consumers will consent to.
 Should this be the case, after implementation, suphle solves the documentation problem by generating openAPI schemas from your routes and their associated responses

+---
+probably an odd location and would require a requests page

+talk about these methods
+		$this->pathPlaceholders->allNumericToPositive();